Photo: Marco_Piunti/E+/Getty Images.

 In addition, the study also recorded brain signals and compared them with brain signals from other studies on hallucinations and delusions and found them to be very different.

 “We were able to conclude that the near-death experiences that were being recalled were real.
 They occurred at the same time as they died, and we detected some of the brain chemicals that were involved.
-These brainwave signals were not tricks of a dying brain, contrary to what many critics have claimed.”
+These brainwave signals were not a trick of a dying brain, contrary to what many critics have claimed.”

-Consciousness factor in research paper
+Consciousness factor in research

 Some industry experts were not convinced by the paper's conclusions, after it was presented at a scientific meeting in November 2022 and reported by media outlets.